We Want You to Know

-CAMPER PICK-UP is Friday Noon.
-All of our camps end with a closing program at 11:30 am.
+CAMPER PICK-UP is Friday at 6 in the evening.
+All of our camps end with a closing program at 6:00 pm.

 Please Note: We don’t check-in campers prior to 9:00 am, and there is no advantage to showing up early.
 Please do NOT arrive before 9:00 am.

 Campers are placed in cabins of up to 12 campers, based on their age and gender.
 When filling out the camper registration form you may indicate with whom your child would like to share a cabin.
 We will make every effort to accommodate that request, but we can only accommodate groups of up to 2 friends.

 Please note that cabin placements are done before campers arrive.
 When you arrive to check-in on Monday you will find out which cabin your child is in and be introduced to his or her cabin leader at the cabin.